GodsEye-07/Placement-Preparations/README.md

 	* @lang: <The language in which the code has been written in.>
       **/
 ```
-**Any contributions without the following above conditions will not be merged whatsoever.**
+**Any contributions without the following above conditions will NOT be merged whatsoever.**

 ### Basic Standards